SparseDataTree/in-the-wind/README.md

 1. Consider that the "Winder" functionality should belong to the owner of the data; so that no "Winder" service itself becomes a data tyrant.

 ## Literature
-Shamir, Adi. *How to Share a Secret*,
+* Shamir, Adi. *How to Share a Secret*,
 Massachusetts Institute of Technology
 Communications November 1979 of Volume 22 the ACM Number 11 pp. 612-613

+* *Random number generation*,  Wikipedia, https://en.wikipedia.org/wiki/Random_number_generation